discombobulated-otter/iwd-manager/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/smolvamp/iwd-manager#)